arisdask/FastParallelKNN/README.md

         `get_usable_memory` always returns a constant prediction of the usable memory, `USABLE_MEM_PREDICTION`.

     ***Set:*** `USE_CONST_MEMORY` == 1 and `USABLE_MEM_PREDICTION` == [available **Kilobytes** prediction based on the system's specs].
-A safe but still efficient prediction is to choose: $(3/8) * [Your\ System's\ Total\ RAM]$.
+A safe but still efficient prediction is to choose: $(3/8) * [Your\ System's\ Total\ RAM]$ when you run the exact functions and $(3/16) * [Your\ System's\ Total\ RAM]$ when you run the approximate ones (for no more than 8 threads).
+In case you want to test for more number of threads consider to lower the value even more.

-    ***Warning:*** The computer which was used throughout the development of the project had $16GB$ of total RAM, so there is `USE_CONST_MEMORY` == 1 and `USABLE_MEM_PREDICTION` == 6000000.
-Change this value according to your own system's specs.
+    ***Warning:*** The computer which was used throughout the development of the project had $16GB$ of total RAM, so there is `USE_CONST_MEMORY` == 1 and `USABLE_MEM_PREDICTION` == 3000000, to run the approximate functions (the exact function can run also with 6000000).
+Change this value according to your own system's specs (and according to whether you run the exact or the approximate implementations).
 It is advised to start with smaller values and observe how close to fail the memory allocation is.

 ### Why It Matters

 The memory management provided by `mem_info.h` is essential for handling large-scale datasets.
-By knowing how much memory is available, the program can decide how much data to load and process in chunks, which avoids exceeding memory limits and allows for efficient batch processing.
+By setting how much memory is should be used per method, the program can decide how much data to load and process in chunks, which avoids exceeding memory limits and allows for efficient batch processing.
 This functionality is particularly valuable for parallel implementations where multiple threads or tasks need to share resources.

+Not allowing to change this memory value is not ideal because running the process in multiple threads means each thread will have distinct memory requirements.
+Assuming that allocating the maximum possible memory to each thread would yield the optimal solution is overly simplistic.
+Instead, manually adjusting this value across different settings allows us to identify the optimal configuration for our specific system.

 ### Practical Impact

-- In scenarios with constrained memory, `get_usable_memory` ensures that $k$-NN computations remain stable by preventing out-of-memory errors, which are common in large-scale data processing.

-- `mem_info.h` enhances the robustness and adaptability of the project, making it suitable for a range of environments, from high-performance servers to standard desktop systems.
+If the program crashes with the current number of threads, consider reducing the `USABLE_MEM_PREDICTION` value.

 ## Build and Run Project with `.sh` Script